PCrnjak/PAROL-commander-software/README.md

 Check already tested systems and compare them to your system: [Compare](https://github.com/PCrnjak/PAROL-commander-software/blob/main/confirmed_working_systems.md)

 # How to install
+**Manual**
 How to install on the Linux: [Link](https://github.com/PCrnjak/PAROL-commander-software/blob/main/Linux_install.md)<br />
 How to install on Windows: [Link](https://github.com/PCrnjak/PAROL-commander-software/blob/main/Windows_install.md)

+**Using requirements.txt**
+pip install -r requirements.txt

+For linux you will also have to: sudo apt-get install python3-tk sudo apt-get install python3-pil python3-pil.imagetk

 # Dependency